A worm farm turns organic waste such as kitchen scraps into fertiliser for your garden.

 - Keep the worm farm clean and hygienic, and it shouldn’t have any unpleasant odours unless they are fed too much or the wrong types of food

 - When going on holiday, an established worm farm can be left for 3-4 weeks by making sure it has enough food to last that time.
-Shredded newspaper or cardboard works well.
+Fresh compost, shredded newspaper or cardboard works well.
 Make sure it is moist before you leave and is in a protected area.

 - Compost worms such as Tiger Worms, Red Wrigglers and Indian Blues love the rich moist conditions of a wormery.
 Ordinary earthworms can’t survive the rich conditions.